arthur-van-acker/python-gui-project-template/docs/CI-CD.md

         if: matrix.python-version == '3.13'
         run: python -m pytest --cov=tictactoe --cov-report=xml
 ```

+> The repository’s checked-in `.github/workflows/ci.yml` currently mirrors the `run-ci` scripts by running the linters/type checker/pytest directly instead of invoking tox.
+Use whichever style matches your team’s conventions.

 ## Extending to Release Pipelines
 - Add a `release` job that depends on `tests`, runs `wheel-builder.bat` (or PowerShell equivalent on Windows runners), and uploads `dist/` as an artifact.